gpxl/gerlandopiro.com/_posts/2014-12-10-ssl-all-the-things-for-free-a-how-to-guide.md

 ##Pat yourself on the back!

 SSL is one of those unsexy yet crucial aspects of website development.
 Cloudflare has made it a lot easier and a lot less expensive to provide the security your customers deserve.
-If this still seems like more effort than you want to put in, take a look at [Taskitt](https://www.taskitt.com), web development as a service.
+If this still more effort than you want to put in (and who could blame you?), take a look at [Taskitt](https://www.taskitt.com), web development as a service.